JennStro/DAT250-hand-in/dat250-expass2.md

 and the driver library from `/usr/local/opt/Apache/db-derby-10.15.2.0-bin/lib`, and then I chose the "embedded driver" in the drop-down.
 When pressing "Test connection", it succeeded, and I can now view the DB in intellij.

+I had some problems updating this DB Browser when I added data to the database.
+The data was retrieved from the db correctly (was printed out when queried from db), but did not display in the DB browser.
+I eventually figured out that when updating I needed to disconnect from the database and then connect again in DB browser, and sometimes I even had to restart Intellij and disconnect/connect in order to update the DB browser.

+Sometimes when I tried to run main again to add more data to db I got an exception: